agmcfarland/FluPipeline/README.md

 # FluPipeline

-This pipeline takes a folder of illumina short read pairs in fastq.gz format and detects SNPs.
+`FluPipeline**` is a command line program that does phylogenetic placement, SNP identification, and consenseus sequence generation.
+It takes as input a folder of paired-end read files.
+It ouputs a folder containing detailed data and visualizations for each sample read pair.

 ## Installation instructions